phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

    image file is too large use the `Updating eMMC from SD card in Linux on Target` subsection.

-*  Flash an SD card with a working image and create a third FAT partition.
+*  Flash an SD card with a working image and create a third ext4 partition.
 Copy the WIC image (for example |yocto-imagename|.\ |yocto-imageext|) to this partition.
 *  Configure the |ref-bootswitch| to SD Card and insert the SD Card.